By Robert Viagas

 1954 A posthumous revival of Kurt Weill's The Threepenny Opera proves to be his biggest hit.
 The Theatre de Lys revival, translated by Marc Blitzstein and directed by Carmen Capalbo, initially runs for 96 performances.
 Due to popular demand, the production returns to the same theatre the following year, and runs for seven years, becoming Off-Broadway's longest running show (a record eventually surpassed by The Fantasticks).
 Stars of this production include Bea Arthur, Lotte Lenya, Scott Merrill, Jo Sullivan, John Astin and Charlotte Rae.

 1959 Sweet Bird of Youth plays at the Martin Beck Theatre in New York.
 Geraldine Page stars as an aging actress with Paul Newman as her paid escort.
 Rip Torn, Diana Hyland, and Sidney Blackmer are also in the cast.
 This Tennessee Williams drama will play for 375 performances.
 Elia Kazan stages.

 1975 Critics and audiences don't know what to make of Richard O'Brien's London import, a bizarre science-fiction musical called The Rocky Horror Show.
 It opens today and runs just 45 performances at the Belasco Theatre.
-Broadway stars Tim Curry, Meat Loaf, and O'Brien will repeat their roles in the film version, which will become one of the all-time successful cult classics.
+Stars Tim Curry, Meat Loaf, and O'Brien also star in the film version, which will become one of the all-time successful cult classics.

 1999 Richard Chamberlain and Laura Benanti join the cast of The Sound of Music revival today to become the new Captain Von Trapp and Maria Rainer, following Michael Siberry and Rebecca Luker.
 They will close out the production as it ends June 20 after 533 performances.